OctavioRiccardo/OctavioRiccardo/README.md

    <h3 align="center">¡Hey 👋!
 Soy Batvizz 👨🏻‍💻</h3>
 </p>

-university student, I like the world of programming, multimedia content, video games.
+University student,I like the world of programming, multimedia content, video games.

 I'm interested in learning more about React Js,Web design, Python and JavaScript.